 Communicating About Pain

-Keep a diary of your pain, the treatments you are using and how well they work.
+- If your health care provider asks you to, keep a diary of your pain, the treatments you are using and how well they work.
 You may also be asked to describe how strong your pain is on a scale of zero to 10.
 Zero is no pain and 10 is the worst pain you can imagine.
 Be prepared to do this for your health care provider.

-Follow your treatment plan.
-Tell your health care provider how well treatment works.
+- Follow your treatment plan as directed by your health care provider.
+Tell your health care provider how your treatment is working.

 As pain is reduced, you'll feel better.
 Less pain means less stress on your body and mind.

-Note for Family and Friends
+Note for family and friends